What are Chinese Card Games?

 Due to the simplicity of the rules, Chinese card games have been adapted to the modern 52-card poker deck.
-Further modifications make modern Chinese card games like DaLaoEr understandable and enjoyable across the globe, since it incorporates more western fundamentals such as straights and Full Houses.
+Further modifications make modern games like DaLaoEr understandable and enjoyable across the globe since they incorporate more Western fundamentals such as Straights and Full Houses.
 Naturally, Chinese card games now use cards made from more modern materials, such as synthetic plastic.

 Popular in China, Gou Ji is a 6-player game played with 4 packs of cards.
-The game is about clearing you hand, earning points for your team.
-Seating alternates between players from the 2 teams, and cards are played using combinations, having similarities to the Full House set from the west.
+The game is about clearing your hand, and earning points for your team.
+Seating alternates between players from the 2 teams, and cards are played using combinations, having similarities to the Full House set from the West.
 Others answer with larger values.
 The aim is to get “Gou Ji”, where one beats their rivals with a large enough value.

 The Chinese variation of Blackjack is popular in South East Asia.
-Unlike Casino Blackjack, Chinese Blackjack the dealer plays a more active role, being able to selectively reveal cards from each player’s hand.
+Unlike regular Blackjack, in Chinese Blackjack the dealer plays a more active role, being able to selectively reveal cards from each player’s hand.
 House rules are commonly implemented, such as the minimum threshold.
-The goal remains the same however, getting to 21 points without going over.
+The goal remains the same, however, getting to 21 points without going over.

-Chinese Poker is a Chinese card game with major differences to western Poker.
-Each of the 4 players gets 13-cards in hand, and have to divide them into three poker hands of 3, 5, and 5 cards respectively.
+Chinese Poker is a card game with major differences from Western Poker.
+Each of the 4 players gets 13-cards in hand, and has to divide them into three poker hands of 3, 5, and 5 cards respectively.
 Points are then awarded based on the specific combinations.
 Despite the layer of luck, some find the added ability of control to be a huge draw.